unifiedstreaming/fmp4-ingest/ingest_spec.md

-# Media and Timed Meta-Data Ingest Draft
+# Media and Timed Meta-Data Ingest for Distributed Media Processing Entities Draft
 * Status: Draft
 * Status: For Discussion

 ## Overview
 This specification describes a protocol and format for media ingest from a live encoder or other media source towards media processing entities such as publishing points, origins and/or content delivery networks.
+These entities provide further processing of the media as needed for advanced streaming workflows.

 **Diagram 1**